Campaign of the Month: October 2017

 Winter: The city’s greatest natural threat comes from hurricanes, which buffet the Gulf of Mexico at regular intervals in the months between June to December.
 Winter months usually have the mildest climes.
 However, a New Orleans winter can become somewhat chilly, with temperatures approaching 45 degrees Fahrenheit or lower.

 Keep in mind that the most predictable thing about New Orleans weather is that it is highly unpredictable.
-It can change very quickly, especially in the summer months.
+It can change quickly, especially in the summer months.

 No person under the age of 18 is allowed on the streets after 11:00 PM.

 The New Orleans economy is dominated by four major sectors: tourism, oil/gas and related activities, the port and ship/boat building, and aerospace manufacturing.
-The presence of universities, hospitals, legal/accounting and other professional services, together with key installations of the U.S. Navy and other military operations in the region adds further to its diversified economic base.
+The presence of universities, hospitals, legal/accounting and other professional services, together with key installations of the U.S. Navy and other military operations in the region, adds further to its diversified economic base.

 Tourism continues to be the driving force of New Orleans’ economy.
 Boasting attractions such as its world-famous French Quarter, America’s largest Mardis Gras festival, and river-boat gambling, New Orleans has a history of solid tourist trade.
 In a city with more than 10 million visitors annually, the hospitality business supplies more than 66,000 jobs in the service sector such as accommodations and restaurants.
 In 2004, tourists spent $4.9 billion in New Orleans.

-At the beginning of the twenty-first century, New Orleans was heralded by several magazines as a top place for small businesses and entrepreneurs.
+At the beginning of the 21st century, New Orleans was heralded by several magazines as a top place for small businesses and entrepreneurs.
 One magazine noted that statistics from the Small Business Administration showed that small businesses in the area create more than 75 percent of new jobs.

 Some of New Orleans’s largest private employers are shipbuilding firms, where workers build and repair vessels for the U.S. Navy, merchant fleets, and cruise ship lines.
 Martin Marietta, manufacturers of aerospace components for NASA space projects, uses a large work force at its New Orleans operations.
 In recent years the economy has diversified into such varied fields as health services, aerospacesm, and research and technology.
 The New Orleans region is also a major transportation hub and a leader in production of crude oil and natural gas processing facilities.
 Offshore oil rigging saw a boom starting in the 1970s.